-Vote for Policies is an independent not-for-profit run by volunteers.
-We have no connection with any political party or candidate in any way.
+Vote for Policies is a not-for-profit organisation run by volunteers.
+We are independent and have no connection with any political party or candidate in any way.
 Our mission is to increase turnout in elections.
 Our method for achieving this is by helping voters make an informed, unbiased decision about who to vote for.
 And it works.
-According to a national poll in 2015 35% are more likely to vote after using Vote for Polciies.
+According to a national poll in 2015 35% are more likely to vote after using Vote for Policies.

 Who cares about policies if parties don’t stick to their promises?